mcpe500/intellicart/README.md

 1. Data is cached locally and kept in sync when the device goes online
 2. Reads and writes work even when offline
 3. Changes are synchronized with the server when the connection is restored

+## Backup and Recovery

+The application includes comprehensive backup and recovery capabilities:

+- Automatic database backups
+- Manual backup and restore operations
+- JSON export/import functionality
+- Backup management (list, delete)

+See [Backup Documentation](lib/core/services/backup/README.md) for more details.